aetheric-oss/svc-cargo/docs/sdd.md

 ### `confirm` Handler

-The client will choose a flight plan from their list of options and confirm it through its unique *draft* UUID.
+The client will choose an itinerary from their list of options and confirm it through its unique *draft* UUID.

-:exclamation: A nominal reply to the client will contain confirmation and a *new* flight plan UUID that the client must use for future requests (such as cancelling).
-The original `draft` UUID used to confirm the flight is discarded when a flight is confirmed.
+:exclamation: A nominal reply to the client will contain confirmation and a *new* itinerary UUID that the client must use for future requests (such as cancelling).
+The original `draft` UUID used to confirm the itinerary is discarded when an itinerary is confirmed.

 This handler makes a request to `svc-scheduler`.